boppyt/softjelly.vim/README.markdown

 To set a custom background color, override the special `background` highlight group:

-    let g:jellybeans_overrides = {
+    let g:softjelly_overrides = {
     \    'background': { 'guibg': '000000' },
     \}

-Jellybeans uses the background color in multiple highlight groups.
+Softjelly uses the background color in multiple highlight groups.
 Using the special `background` group overrides them all at once.

-This replaces `g:jellybeans_background_color` and `g:jellybeans_background_color_256` from Jellybeans versions before 1.6.
+This replaces `g:softjelly_background_color` and `g:softjelly_background_color_256` from softjelly versions before 1.6.

 #### Terminal Background

-If you would prefer to use your terminal's default background (e.g. for transparent backgrounds, image backgrounds, or a different color) instead of the background color that Jellybeans applies, use this `background` override code:
+If you would prefer to use your terminal's default background (e.g. for transparent backgrounds, image backgrounds, or a different color) instead of the background color that softjelly applies, use this `background` override code:

-    let g:jellybeans_overrides = {
+    let g:softjelly_overrides = {
     \    'background': { 'ctermbg': 'none', '256ctermbg': 'none' },
     \}
     if has('termguicolors') && &termguicolors
-        let g:jellybeans_overrides['background']['guibg'] = 'none'
+        let g:softjelly_overrides['background']['guibg'] = 'none'
     endif

 #### `MatchParen` Colors

-Jellybeans sets alternate `MatchParen` colors (magenta on black) in some terminals to be more readable out of the box:
+softjelly sets alternate `MatchParen` colors (magenta on black) in some terminals to be more readable out of the box:

-- Apple's Terminal.app has default themes with cursor colors that are too close in brightness to Jellybeans' preferred `MatchParen` background color of `#556779` to be clearly distinguishable.
+- Apple's Terminal.app has default themes with cursor colors that are too close in brightness to softjelly' preferred `MatchParen` background color of `#556779` to be clearly distinguishable.
 - Default 16-color terminal palettes don't typically have a